chowd1110/Black-And-White/README.md

 # Black-And-White
-A clone of Checkers created in Java using JavaFx library.
+A game of Checkers created in Java using JavaFx library.